Towards a joint action agenda on women’s rights to water and sanitation

 - What actions can civil society and allies take leading up to the Generation Equality Forum and CSW65 to link water, sanitation and hygiene and women’s and girls’ rights?

-Upon its conclusion, ActionAid and WaterAid will produce a compilation and analysis of the discussion, targeting the official Beijing+25 review during the 75th UN General Assembly and the Generation Equality Forum in 2021.
+Upon its conclusion, ActionAid and WaterAid produced a policy brief analysing the discussion, targeting the official Beijing+25 review during the 75th UN General Assembly and the Generation Equality Forum in 2021.

 Further reading and sources